 There are meanings behind spoken words, even the ones you speak mumbled under your breath, or silently to yourself inside of your head.
 The power is still there.

 Words have the ability to hurt others, but they also have the ability to heal relationships.

 Think twice before you tell someone you love them.
 If you don’t have the willingness and ability to attempt to make the professed love actionable, then don’t commit your love to someone else.
 Yes, it’s a commitment.
 If you don’t treat it as such, you will set them up (and yourself too) for a broken heart.

 However, when done in a genuine, thoughtful, full-of-effort kind-of-way, there is nothing better than love, and be loved in return.

 It’s the greatest commandment, with the biggest benefits.

 Love is always worth it.

-By the way, don’t forget to get your copy of the self-examination through the link above, and share this post with others.
+By the way, don’t forget to get your copy of the self-examination through the link below, and share this post with others.
 You can also follow me on social media through the links on this page too.

 DaySpring has some great products around Gary Chapman’s 5 Love Languages, which if you haven’t read, I highly recommend the entire series.
 Below are affiliate links which will take you to DaySpring.
 If you use one of my links to make a purchase, I make a small referral fee, but your price remains the same.
 You can find my other disclosures here.